backupbrew/switchbrew/Homebrew Menu.md

 will attempted to be loaded from the following: {$FILEPATH with extension changed to .jpg} -\> icon\_path setting if it exists (target setting -\> main file\_assoc setting) -\> icon from app\_path.

+If {$FILEPATH with extension changed to .nacp} exists the nacp is loaded from there, otherwise the fileassoc config is used.

 If you have targets where file\_extension and filename both have the same extension, the filename target should be located before that